 IMPORTANT NOTICE: A Declared State of Disaster is currently in place across Victoria.
 See: COVID-19 information for licensees

-Completing an approved Responsible Service of Alcohol (RSA) program gives participants the skills and knowledge to contribute to a safe and enjoyable environment in licensed premises.
+Responsible Service of Alcohol (RSA) training gives people working in licensed venues the skills and knowledge to ensure safe and responsible licensed premises.

 During the Declared State of Emergency (COVID-19), the approved training delivery method has been revised.

 For more information, see: Delivering RSA training safely

 For RTO guidelines to deliver RSA via interactive video or virtual video, see: Guidelines for RSA training (PDF, 85.7 KB)

 RSA training is mandatory for licensees and staff selling, offering or serving liquor for general, on-premises, late night and packaged liquor licences.
 We can also add an RSA condition to any liquor licence if we think it is needed.

 Licensees and staff who are subject to mandatory RSA requirements have one month from the date they first sell, offer for sale or serve liquor on a licensed premise to complete an approved RSA training course.

 Once you have completed the initial Victorian RSA course, you must complete a free online refresher course every three years, see: RSA refresher course

 A person under the age of 18 can complete an approved RSA training course but must wait until they turn 18 to use it.